 I got home and was feeling such a high level of panic and anxiety and overall sickness I was just out of my mind.
 I tried communicating to my roommate what I was feeling, but I just ended up on the floor in more violent fits of dry heaves.

-This was then the beginning of my year plus struggle to get any sleep, whatsoever.
-By the next day I knew I wasn’t shaking off the reaction to the meds and something was terribly.
+This was the beginning of my year plus struggle to get any sleep, whatsoever.
+By the next day I knew I wasn’t shaking off the reaction to the meds and something was terribly wrong.
 My body felt stiff and rigid like nothing I had ever felt before.
 The core muscles down the center of my body, in my stomach and my neck felt like they were made of cement.
 That effect ended up lasting for literally months.
-Also, my vision was blurry and off for months.
+Also, my vision was blurry on and off for months.

 I could sleep only fitful bouts of minutes at a time.
 For the next 6 months I would only sleep, at most, an hour at a time, averaging literally only one to two hours a night, total.
 This lasted for 6 months and then the sleep issues lasted at a high level for about a year and a half, though at this point I was able to get two to three hours average a night.
 To this day I have terrible issues with insomnia, generally only able to sleep three to four hours at a time.
 This was never an issue for me before Akathisia.
 So at this point I have resigned to the fact that this is permanent damage from that drug.
 (I’m actually writing this paper at 4am and I have to be to work at 8am.
 So there you go.)